Sugar has been labelled a dietary villain and cause of many of our health concerns. Yet, is it possible to detox from sugar? Or even necessary?

 One of the issues with the oversimplification of the research on sugar is the distinction between refined sugar and the sugars that form the building blocks of whole grains, fruits, vegetables and dairy.

 Unlike whole foods, refined sugar has been stripped of the very vitamins and minerals that are required for its metabolism.
-For this reason, consuming excess refined sugar can deplete the body of vitamins and minerals and can displace nutritious foods.
+For this reason, consuming excess refined sugar can displace nutritious foods.

 Natural sugars are an essential part of our diet